neondatabase/website/content/docs/manage/api-keys.md

 ## Create a project-scoped organization API key

 Organization API keys can be scoped to individual projects within that organization.
 Project-scoped API keys have [member-level access](/docs/manage/organizations#user-roles-and-permissions), meaning they **cannot** delete the project they are associated with.
+These keys:

+- Can only access and manage their specified project
+- Cannot perform organization-related actions or create new projects
+- Will lose access if the project is transferred out of the organization

 <Admonition type="note">Creating project-scoped keys requires using a personal API key.
 Organization API keys cannot be used to create additional API keys.</Admonition>